MarvinX/nodered-freeboard/docs/nodered-freeboard_internals.md

     }
 }
 ```

-The ``node-red`` section in package.json registers the ``freeboard`` node as part of Node-RED and tells the Node-RED runtime to load the ``freeboard.js`` script which contains the freeboard node implementation.
-In fact, the above lines register the new node type ``freeboard`` and it's implementing Node.js module.
-When using the nodered-freeboard node in the Node-RED editor, then the registration happens through the following lines from [freeboard.html](../freeboard.html).
+The `node-red` section in package.json registers the `freeboard` node as part of NodeRED and tells the NodeRED runtime to load the `freeboard.js` script which contains the freeboard node implementation.
+In fact, the above lines register the new node type `freeboard` and it's implementing Node.js module.
+When using the nodered-freeboard node in the NodeRED editor, then the registration happens through the following lines from [freeboard.html](../freeboard.html).

 ```html
 <script type="text/javascript">